drajer-health/eCRNow/README.md

 Follow the App Configuration Guide present in documents folder to configure the app before using it for testing.
 Only after the app is configured, you will be able to use it for reporting.

+6.1 App Launch Mechanisms

+The app supports three different launch mechanisms.
+1. Regular SMART on FHIR ehr launch with a UI splash page that can be customized.
+2. Regular SMART on FHIR ehr launch with no UI (Headless launch) that can be configured with the backend launch and redirect URIs in the controllers.
+3. API based launch along with System Account access which can be used to integrate with systems which generate patient/encounter lists throughout the day and can report on these patients/encounters at the end of the day.
+Once such integration uses the ADT feeds.

 ## 3.3 Verification Steps: ##
 To check if you have downloaded the app properly and are being able to run it, follow the steps below.